This section gives information on the Student Mentor Scheme and on the specialist mentors available at UoB.

 2 Useful Apps

-Full article3 Accommodation at university
+Full article4 Accommodation at university

 You need to apply for accommodation as soon as possible regardless of whether you want to stay in university accommodation or off-campus accommodation.

-Full article4 Managing money
+Full article6 Managing money

 This free module covers a wide range of money-related topics.

-5 What to take to university
+7 What to take when moving to university

 Moving away from home to university takes some planning – as well as everything you will need to study, you also need to think about everything you will need for daily life.